Legal issues behind Trump Administration’s actions in White House

 More from this show

-Reports that DOGE (Department of Government Efficiency) employees have been granted access to files at the Treasury Department brought a wave of criticism and concern that individuals with no security clearance and no experience had access to U.S. citizens’ sensitive and private financial information.
+Reports that DOGE (Department of Government Efficiency) employees have been granted access to files at the Treasury Department brought a wave of criticism and concern.
+That individuals with no security clearance and no experience had access to U.S. citizens’ sensitive and private financial information.
 The Treasury Department responded to these concerns, saying the individuals have “read-only” access.
 Additionally under scrutiny is the legality of letting go of FBI personnel who worked on January 6 cases.

 Roy Herrera, founding partner of Herrera Arellano LLP, joined “Arizona Horizon” to talk about these legal questions.

-“This is not really sort of your traditional or official government agency, which is created by congress, usually a set appropriated amount of money for a particular agency,” said Herrera.
+“This is not really sort of your traditional or official government agency, which is created by Congress, usually a set appropriated amount of money for a particular agency,” said Herrera.

-“What we’ve seen over the last couple of weeks is D.O.G.E is landing on the official departments,” said Herrera.
+“What we’ve seen over the last couple of weeks is DOGE is landing on the official departments,” said Herrera.

-Roy Herrera, founding partner of Herrera Arellano LLP
+Roy Herrera, Founding Partner, Herrera Arellano LLP

 Playlist 48 season 3 promo video collage